 Viewing the world from other people’s perspective, being aware of their desires and challenges they face, as well as understanding their needs are the main principles the design thinking technique is built upon.

-It makes no difference whether you apply this approach to develop a product, an online resource, or a service — these are the very five simple and clearly structured steps which will resolve all the emerging issues and help you find the right solution.
+It makes no difference whether you apply this approach to develop a product MVP, a website, or a mobile application — these are the very five simple and clearly structured steps which will resolve all the emerging issues and help you find the right solution.